ananthb/devhuman.net/content/posts/bifrost.md

 <!--more-->

-The idea behind Bifrost is to provide clients a mechanism to create unique identites and register with a central authority, without entrusting them with sensitive information like passwords or API keys.
+The idea behind Bifrost is to provide clients a mechanism to create unique identites and register with a central authority, without having to provide sensitive information like passwords or API keys.

 Servers store and verify UUIDs to trust clients.
 Clients communicate to servers over mTLS, ensuring that trusted clients